About the Journal

 The intended readership for CIWIL is researchers, students and practitioners.

-All submitted manuscripts are first assessed by an editor who decides whether the manuscript is suitable to be sent for peer review.
+The overall publishing responsibility rests with the journal's editor-in-chief, supported by the editorial board.
+All submitted manuscripts are first assessed by the editorial committee who decides whether the manuscript is suitable to be sent for peer review.

-Based on the review, the editor then compiles a recommendation to a) accept the manuscript for publication b) ask the author to revise the manuscript or c) reject the manuscript.
+Based on the outcome of the reviewers, the editorial committee compiles a recommendation to a) accept the manuscript for publication b) ask the author to revise the manuscript or c) reject the manuscript.
+The review process is expected to take 6 to 8 weeks but may vary.

 The journal accepts manuscripts that have previously been uploaded for review as preliminary versions, on personal websites, presented at conferences, or made available through other informal communication channels.
 However, authors must hold copyright for the text in question.
 Authors are also encouraged, when available, to include links to previous versions of the article in the final version of the article published in the journal.